Welcome to 2025 IEEE Summer School and Workshop on Photonics Automation¶

 Adopt best practices – version‑control experiments, document procedures, and build reusable code modules that scale with your research.

-Target Participants for the symposium: The symposium welcomes students, early-career researchers, and established scientists, as well as others with a professional interest in experiment automation.
+Target Participants: The symposium welcomes students, early-career researchers, and established scientists, as well as others with a professional interest in experiment automation.
 Attendees may choose to participate as observers, contribute an oral presentation or poster, or engage in both activities.
+The hands-on sessions are tailored for undergraduate and graduate students, as well as early-career researchers with a basic knowledge of Python who are looking to apply programming skills to photonics research and experiment automation.